o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 ## `create-gem`

-Create a new Gem at the specified path.
+Creates a new Gem at the specified path.

 ### Format